Lightnet/vangunjs/README.md

   null, //no need for callback here
   { expiry: expireTime }
 );
-//need to be login to put data into the current user. gun.user()
+//need to be login to put data into the current user.
+It can be store or not.
+Required more scripting. gun.user()
     .get('certs')
     .get('privatemessage')